polok-dev98/BioMedical_QuestionAnswerng_system_with_T5Transformers/README.md

-#  Biomedical Question and answering system using T5 transformers and pytorch lightning deep learning project.
+#  Biomedical Question and answering system using T5 transformers and pytorch lightning ,Deep learning project.